Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Experiments

 \end{example}

-Besides, we compare the methods in the present paper with the ones in \cite{xue2018}.
-We firstly compare the value iteration method.
-Based on the same parameter inputs listed in Table \ref{table}, the value iteration method to solve the Bellman equation in \cite{xue2018} does not terminate after one hour for Examples \ref{ex1} and \ref{ex2}.
-The underlying reason is that the value itartion method for solving Bellman equation in \cite{xue2018} does not converge.
-Consequently, it may not be used to compute an approxiamtion of the maximal robust invariant set.
-The value iteration method for solving the Bellam equation in \cite{xue2018} still runs out of memory and thus does not return an estimate.
+Besides, we compare the methods in the present paper with the ones in \cite{xue2018} based on Examples \ref{ex0}$\sim$\ref{ex3}.
+We firstly compare the Bellman type equation based method in this paper with the one in \cite{xue2018}.
+Based on the same parameters listed in Table \ref{table}, the value iteration to solve the Bellman type equation in \cite{xue2018} does not terminate after one hour for both Examples \ref{ex0} and \ref{ex2}.
+This is because the value iteration for solving the Bellman type equation in \cite{xue2018} may not converge.
+Consequently, it can not be used to compute an approximation of the maximal robust invariant set.
+Similar to the one in this paper, the value iteration for solving the Bellman type equation in \cite{xue2018} runs out of memory and thus does not return an estimate for Example \ref{ex3}.
 Next, we compare the semi-definite programming based method \eqref{sos} with the one in \cite{xue2018} based on the same parameters in Table \ref{table}.
-The results obtained by these two methods for Examples \ref{ex1},\ref{ex2} and \ref{ex3} are respectively visualized in Fig. \ref{fig-one-5}, \ref{fig-one-6} and \ref{fig-one-7}.
-We from Fig.\ref{fig-one-5} observe that almost the same inner-approximations are produced for Example \ref{ex1} by these two methods.
-Fig. \ref{fig-one-6} indicates that \eqref{sos} produces a more conservative estimation of the maximal robust invariant set than the one in \cite{xue2018} in the case of $d_u=8$ for Example \ref{ex2} however, it gives less conservative estimations when $d_u=10$ and $d_u=12$.
-However, Fig. \ref{fig-one-7} shows that \eqref{sos} produces a more conservative estimation of the maximal robust invariant set than the one in \cite{xue2018}.
+The results obtained by these two methods for Examples \ref{ex0}, \ref{ex2} and \ref{ex3} are respectively visualized in Fig. \ref{fig-one-51}, \ref{fig-one-6} and \ref{fig-one-7}.
+We from Fig. \ref{fig-one-51} observe that almost the same robust invariant sets are produced for Example \ref{ex0} by these two methods\footnote{`almost the same' means that the computed maximal robust invariant sets showing on the graph are indistinguishable.}.
+Fig. \ref{fig-one-6} indicates that \eqref{sos} produces less conservative robust invariant sets for Example \ref{ex2} than that in \cite{xue2018} for both $d_u=8$ and $d_u=12$.
+Based on Fig. \ref{fig-one-7}, it is hard to tell which results are more conservative and thus hard to compare the performance on Example \ref{ex3}.
+However, these comparisons indicate that the semi-definite program \eqref{sos} definitely achieves a reasonable improvement over the one in \cite{xue2018} on estimating robust invariant sets for some cases, e.g. Example \ref{ex2}.
+In order to give an insight into the merits of one over the other for these two semi-definite programming formulations, the investigation of their structure differences would be necessary.
+We will investigate this in our future work.